Home Learning & remote Learning

 Daily/Weekly Home Learning Tasks

-Reading on a daily basis is expected.
+Reading on a daily basis is expected - All Year Groups

 From Nursery onwards children bring books home to share with parents.